tibrado/game-reviews-and-iteractions/README.md

  **Over the years, gamers have revered IGN as one of the foremost experts in gaming and entertainment.
 Frankly, if you have played a console or PC game, you have heard of IGN.
 So, how accurate is IGN with their *"game reviews ratings"*?**

->H0: IGN game review ratings are accurate.
+    [H0] IGN game review ratings are accurate.

->H1: IGN game review ratings are not accurate.
+    [H1] IGN game review ratings are not accurate.

-<font color="grey">**Note:**  We assume that users are active with things they like.
-Therefore high comments mean users are interested in said game.</font>
+>**Note:**  We assume that users are active with things they like.
+Therefore high comments mean users are interested in said game.

 ## Data